 7. Here’s the topper: You’ll also learn tons about leadership and how to persuade others – skills you can use to help you with your career.

 Step Into Leadership

-Applications are now open for appointed and elected positions in District 101 for the 2017-18 Toastmasters year.
+Applications are now open for appointed and elected positions in District 101 for the next Toastmasters year.
 For role descriptions and qualifications, refer to this Call for Nominations.
-Please submit your Nomination Form and Officer Agreement and Release Statement to Katherine Pratt at firstname.lastname@example.org.
+Please submit your Nomination Form and Officer Agreement and Release Statement to the Immediate Past District Director, Dave Spence, at email@example.com.
 You can find more information on our District geography on the Area and Division alignment map here.

 Appointed Positions include: Public Relations Manager, District Administration Manager, Finance Manager, and Area Directors.
 Appointments will be made by the incoming District Director in early June.
 Applications for these positions may be submitted now.

-Mandatory District Leader training will be held on June 17 and July 22 for District 101.
-Please save both dates if you are applying.
+Mandatory District Leader training will be held on June 22 and July 13, 2019 (both are all-day Saturday sessions) in Santa Clara.
 These are two different trainings and you must attend both.